MLBB M3 World Championship: Game 4

 With a 3–0 lead, Blacklist is destined to finish the series in only 4 games yet ONIC PH would simply try to draft out Blacklist in the process, stealing the Barats and the Pharsa picks from both Wise and Hadji, respectively, as well as putting more defense and damage by Natalia.
 However, Blacklist would stick to the double-marksman strategy from Game 3 after the banning of Uranus of Dlarskie.

-With a great damage output by the Natan-core led by Wise, alongside the impressive defense on the outer turrets by Blacklist International, they were able to finish the series in a 4–0 series sweep, the first World Championship sweep by any team in the history of MLBB World.
-Alongside making history for making the Philippines the first and only so-far, nation to hold back-to-back Championship titles in the M-Series.
-Alongside named as the "Filipino Sniper" in OHEB being crowned as Finals MVP.
+With the great damage output from Wise’s Natan, alongside Blacklist International’s impressive defense around the outer turrets, they were able to finish the series with a 4–0 sweep, becoming the first team in MLBB World Championship history to sweep a Grand Final.
+The victory also made the Philippines the first and, at the time, only nation to win back-to-back M-Series World Championship titles.
+Meanwhile, Kiel “OHEB” Soriano, known as the “Filipino Sniper,” was crowned Finals MVP for his outstanding performances throughout the series.